Skip to content

 VS Code workspace

 A VS Code workspace is the collection of one or more folders that are opened together in VS Code with associated settings.
+These folders are listed in Visual Studio Code's Explorer (Ctrl-Shift-E), with the first folder at the top being the root folder.

 You can quickly check where the workspace settings are stored and their current values using the Preferences: Open Workspace Settings (JSON) command from the Command Palette.